-The report is based on data available to the IATTC staff in March 2006.
-The three sections on billfishes (G, H, I) are the same as the corresponding sections of IATTC Fishery Status Report 3, published in 2005, except for updates of the figures.
+The report is based on data available to the IATTC staff in March 2006, and was reviewed at the meeting of the Working Group on Stock Assessments in May 2006.
+The sections on bluefin and albacore tunas (E, F), and the three sections on billfishes (G, H, I) are essentially the same as the corresponding sections of IATTC Fishery Status Report 3, published in 2005, except for updates of the figures.

 All weights of catches and discards are in metric tons (t).
-In the tables, 0 means no effort or catch <1 metric ton; blank means no data collected; means data missing or not available.
+In the tables, 0 means no effort or catch <1 metric ton; blank means no data collected; \ means data missing or not available.
 The following abbreviations are used: